-Student housing in Shenzhen is used by Georgia Tech-Shenzhen by agreement with Shenzhen Government.
-Per the Clery Handbook on-campus definition (34 CFR 668.46(a), Georgia Tech-Shenzhen controls student housing.
+Student housing from January to May 2021 in Shenzhen was used by Georgia Tech-Shenzhen by agreement with Shenzhen Government.
+Per the Clery Handbook on-campus definition (34 CFR 668.46(a), Georgia Tech-Shenzhen controlled student housing from January to May 2021.